Barbora Mokošová: 2015

 Mokošová competed at the Ljubljana and Varna World Cups but did not qualify for any finals.
 Then at the European Championships, she finished seventeenth in the all-around with a total score of 51.866.
 At the Gym Festival Trnava, she won the gold medal on the floor exercise and the silver medal on the uneven bars, and she placed sixth on the balance beam.
 She represented Slovakia at the 2015 European Games and finished eighteenth in the all-around final.
 She finished fifth on the uneven bars at the Osijek World Cup.
 Then at the Hungarian Grand Prix, she finished fourth in the all-around and floor exercise and sixth on the balance beam.
 She competed at the World Championships and finished ninetieth in the all-around during the qualification round.

 2016

-Mokošová finished fourth with the Slovakian team and won the bronze medal in the all-around behind Zsófia Kovács and Giulia Steingruber at the Austrian Team Open.
+Mokošová finished fourth with the Slovak team and won the bronze medal in the all-around behind Zsófia Kovács and Giulia Steingruber at the Austrian Team Open.
 Then at the Olympic Test Event she placed forty-third in the all-around and earned an individual spot at the 2016 Olympic Games.
 She then won the gold medal on the balance beam and a bronze on the uneven bars at the Gym Festival Trnava, and she also finished fourth in the all-around.
 At the European Gymnastics, she finished thirteenth in the all-around during the qualification round.
 She was invited to compete as a guest at the Dutch Olympic Qualifier and finished twelfth in the all-around.
 She then represented Slovakia at the 2016 Summer Olympics and finished forty-fifth in the all-around during the qualification round with a total score of 52.799.